Brett-Tanner/Journal/2023/Sep_23.md

 - Views

   - User
-    - [] Split show pages into dynamic routes based on role
+    - Split show pages into dynamic routes based on role
-  - [] Look at moving to view components rather than partials for (apparently) better performance and easier testing
+      - [] Admin

 - Future Plans

-  - [] See if the occasional memory problems are actually something more like [this](https://www.engineyard.com/blog/thats-not-a-memory-leak-its-bloat/)
+  - See if the occasional memory problems are actually something more like [this](https://www.engineyard.com/blog/thats-not-a-memory-leak-its-bloat/)
     - [] Also loading all the TimeSlots and Options from the start when calculating Invoice costs
-    - [] Install and use Bullet gem
     - [] Also maybe Rack::Bug, or a newer version of something similar since it was last updated in 2015
-  - [] Bump Ruby version and others as far as possible
-  - [] Come up with a better logging system than just dumping them unsorted to S3 (apparently sending them to STDOUT sends them to Cloudwatch?)
-  - [] Look into using our SES account/domain for the school emails to escape their 5000 email limit

 ### Work Project - [Seasonal Wiki](https://github.com/Brett-Tanner/KU-wiki)